-In the spirit of Christmas, Site24x7, an online website and server monitoring service, has decided to give away 3 Site24x7 accounts loaded up with $200 in credits.
-What’s great about their service is that you can configure it to your needs: For example, you can monitor up to 8 websites at 15-minute poll intervals or 5 websites at 10-minutes poll interval for a year, and so on.
-Read on for instructions on how to participate in this giveaway.
+In the spirit of Christmas, Site24x7, an online website and server monitoring service, has decided to give away three accounts loaded up with $200 in credits.
+What’s great about their service is that you can configure it to your needs: For example, you can monitor up to eight websites at 15-minute poll intervals or five websites at 10-minutes poll interval for a year, and so on.

 We spend a lot of time asking ourselves, our clients and other people questions.
 Whether it’s choosing the perfect shade of green for our latest web layout or figuring out how to implement a complex typographical solution, the ability to ask the right questions is among the most critical of skills for a web designer.
 In this article, we’ll go over 60 specific questions that web professionals should ask before taking their website public.